 For such a significant decision, it would be best to hire an experienced immigration attorney when you feel ready to begin your EB-5 investment.
 The process of gathering your documentation, selecting a project and filing the immigration petition can be a lengthy process that your attorney will oversee.

-When investing at the reduced amount of $900,000, the project needs to be located in a targeted employment area (TEA).
+When investing at the reduced amount of $800,000, the project needs to have I-956 Regional Center approval.
 When investing in a Regional Center, investors have the advantage of creating indirect jobs, such as construction jobs for a particular EB-5 project.
 USIF will supply you with an economic report that outlines the estimated job creation per project.
 Near the end of the two-year conditional green card period, when you choose to remove the conditions from your green card (I-829 application), documents are submitted to show that jobs were created successfully and according to USCIS guidelines.

 No.